 A winter EMT course has been scheduled to begin in January.
-Details and registration are available here.

 The Pennington First Aid recently received a state-of-the-art Lucas 2, CPR device, generously donated by Dr. Kirk and Mrs. Bonnie Schmitt, both longtime members of the squad.
 This mechanical device provides continuous chest compressions to a victim of cardiac arrest.